BITSS/ACRE/docs/03-assess.md

           | ...    | ...   | ...               | ...                 | ...        |
           |--------|-------|-------------------|---------------------|------------|

-Record all this information in the  [assessment tool](https://docs.google.com/spreadsheets/d/1LUIdVFH0OfR70C7z07TYeE-uWzKI_JIeWUMaYhqEKK0/edit#gid=1384504774&range=A1).
+Record all this information in the  [standardized spreadsheet](https://docs.google.com/spreadsheets/d/1LUIdVFH0OfR70C7z07TYeE-uWzKI_JIeWUMaYhqEKK0/edit#gid=1384504774&range=A1).
 In case of any difficulty translating the diagram into a spreadsheet, students can draw it with pen and paper, take a picture and upload the picture in the assessment survey.